fourWayz/decentralized-social/README.md

 Next, select `injected provider ` under your environments to connect to Metamask and click on `deploy` button.

-Upon successful deploymment of your contract, your interface should look like below :
+Upon successful deployment of your contract, your interface should look like below :

 ![f-deployed](https://github.com/fourWayz/decentralized-social/assets/157867069/a4a90af2-d10b-4903-a4bb-0a6a7094e6ff)

 Congratulations!
-You have succefully written a decentralized social media platform smart contract and deployed it to CELO on Remix
+You have successfully written a decentralized social media platform smart contract and deployed it to CELO on Remix

-## Conclusion
-   - Summary of key points covered in the article
-   - Final thoughts on deploying decentralized applications on CELO Alfajores using Remix